-Figure 3.7: Distribution of mass and area of rocket bodies in GEO.
+Figure 3.8: Distribution of mass and area of rocket bodies in GEO.

-3.3 Fragmentations in 2018
+3.3 Fragmentations in 2019

-In Table 3.7 all established fragmentation events of the year 2018 are shown.
+In Table 3.7 all established fragmentation events of the year 2019 are shown.
 For a description of the event categories, please consult Section 5.
-A more in-depth overview of the consequences of those events can be accessed via https://fragmentation.esoc.esa.int.
+In case no credible source is available on the amount of Asserted Objects associated with a fragmentation event, it is indicated with 'None'.
+A more in-depth overview of the consequences of those events can be accessed online [10].